-Join MoAD’s fourth annual Engage Symposium: Transcending Boundaries in Contemporary African Art inspired by the two main gallery exhibitions currently on view at MoAD focused on the art of Amoako Boafo and Billie Zangewa.
-Featuring scholars, artists, curators, and art writers who will join us for insightful conversations centered on the changing aesthetics, themes, and art markets for contemporary artists from Africa.
-The day begins with a keynote address from independent curator and writer Natasha Becker, who was recently appointed the inaugural Curator of African Art at the Fine Arts Museums of San Francisco.
+Engage Symposium: Transcending Boundaries in Contemporary African Art was inspired by the two main gallery exhibitions of the Fall 2021 - Spring 2022 Exhibition Season at MoAD and focused on the art of Amoako Boafo and Billie Zangewa.
+The event featured scholars, artists, curators, and art writers who joined us for insightful conversations centered on the changing aesthetics, themes, and art markets for contemporary artists from Africa.
+The day began with a keynote address from independent curator and writer Natasha Becker, the inaugural Curator of African Art at the Fine Arts Museums of San Francisco.

 10:00 – Opening – Keenan Webster – Kora Player